AlAliMazen/Tech-Roadmap-DRF/README.md

 | `/dj-rest-auth/logout/` | Custom logout route (in most cases, it is defined in `logout_route`). |
 | `/dj-rest-auth/` | Endpoints for user registration, login, password reset, etc., provided by django-rest-auth. |
 | `/dj-rest-auth/registration/` | Endpoints specifically for user registration, managed by django-rest-auth. |

+# Agile Development Process

+## User Story

+In the Agile development process, user stories are essential for defining and understanding the requirements and needs of users.
+They provide a clear and concise way to capture what users want to achieve and why those features are important.
+The user stories [outlined for the Tech-Roadmap](https://github.com/users/AlAliMazen/projects/5) project represent various functionalities that address the needs of different user types, including visitors, logged-in users.

+These user stories are crucial because they:

+- **Guide Development**: They serve as a blueprint for developers, ensuring that the features built align with user expectations and project goals.
+- **Prioritize Features**: They help prioritize which features to implement first based on user needs and business value.
+- **Facilitate Communication**: They provide a common language for developers, designers, and stakeholders to discuss and agree on what needs to be built.
+- **Improve User Experience**: By focusing on specific user needs and scenarios, user stories ensure that the application is user-centered and addresses real-world problems.

+Overall, these user stories help streamline the development process, ensuring that the Tech-Roadmap project meets its objectives and delivers a valuable experience to its users.

 # Framework ,Libraries and Dependencies